 Avril frowned at the trick question.
 “There’s a scanner.
 It should recognize you and tell you everything you need to know.”

 The bondsan walked toward the terminal.
 Avril tried to climb up to follow him, wanting them to think he was eager to be in the trailer with them, but the female bondsan snapped, “Stay there.”

 She joined her cadre-mate.

-Avril kept his smile under control and watched them, waiting for them to pass the halfway mark to the back of the truck.
+Avril waited for them to pass the halfway mark to the back of the truck.
 He reached into a pocket for the handheld AI he’d linked to the truck’s AI.
 He’d have to improvise, but the trap was the same.

 Maybe they’ll let me go.
 Matai did a good job on the ID, Avril thought, but he didn’t think it was worth risking his freedom on somebody else’s forgery.

-They stepped past the crate that marked the spot, and Avril activated the internal locking mechanism with his AI.
-A blast-shield descended from the ceiling trapping the two cadre-mates inside the trailer.
-Avril tapped a destination into the AI, and the truck rumbled to life then pulled away from him toward the exit in the city wall.
+The bondsan stepped past the crate that marked the spot, and Avril activated the internal locking mechanism with his AI.
+A blast-shield descended from the ceiling, trapping the two cadre-mates inside the trailer.
+Avril tapped a destination into the AI, and the truck rumbled to life, then pulled away from him toward the exit in the city wall.